nrevati/nrevati/README.md

 <h1 align="center">Hi 👋, I'm Revati Navgale</h1>
 <h3 align="center">A passionate Data and Business Intelligence Analyst unraveling data mysteries!📊</h3>

-- 🔭 I’m currently working on **Data Analytics and Business Intelligence projects.**
+- 🔭 I’m currently working on **Data Analytics and Business Intelligence projects and certifications.**

-- 🌱 I’m currently learning **how to enhance my expertise in Cloud Technologies (AWS, GCP), and Advanced Data Analysis using SQL, Python, Tableau and Big Data tools.
-I’m diving deeper into data engineering to broaden my skillset and bring more value to my projects.**
+- 🌱 I’m currently learning **how to enhance my expertise in Advanced Data Analysis using Analytical tools.
+I’m diving deeper into blending of data analytics with program management to broaden my skillset and bring more value to my projects.**

 - 👯 I’m looking to collaborate on **real world challenges and projects that harness data to drive informed business decisions and foster innovation.**

 - 👨‍💻 All of my projects are available at [https://github.com/nrevati](https://github.com/nrevati)

-- 💬 Ask me about **Data Analytics, Business Intelligence and Engineering.**
+- 💬 Ask me about **Data Analytics and Technical Program Management tactics.**

 - 📫 How to reach me: **nrevati247@gmail.com**

-- ⚡ Fun fact: **A perserverant Vocalist and Instrumentalist.**
+- ⚡ My another personality: **A perseverant Vocalist and Instrumentalist since age 7, holding a couple of professional music degrees.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">